 You don’t have to look too far to find answers to privacy issues, antitrust investigations, human rights violation allegations, poor earnings, and the threat of being broken up and sold for parts.

 Take, for example, company earnings.
 A company missing its earning estimations can have severe impacts.
 People lose faith in a company pretty quickly when they get a sniff of uncertainty.

 Before you know it, they start to panic-selling their shares.
 The obvious example is how the coronavirus pandemic affects stocks and sectors.

 Moreover, have you thought about the impact of bad press?
 The fall from grace can be swift; look no further than the Facebook data share fiasco.

-When news broke that the social media behemoth allowed British political consulting firm Cambridge Analytica and other third-party developers to access the data of more than 50 million users without their permission, the company’s stock price drop by 40% from its peak.
+When news broke that the social media behemoth allowed British political consulting firm Cambridge Analytica and other third-party developers to access the data of more than 50 million users without their permission, the company’s stock price dropped by 40% from its peak.
 Each of these causes a morning panic pattern.

-How Do You Predict a Morning Panic?
+How Do You Predict a Morning Panic Pattern?

-Better yet, the more a stock runs up, i.e. the more green days in a row, the better.
+Better yet, the more a stock runs up, i.e., the more green days in a row, the better.
 Keep this in mind when looking for a morning panic pattern.

 Step 1: Look For Maximum Panic.